deasway/junior-design-project/README.md

 ### April 19, 2019
 ### New Software Features
-* Firebase Database Structure Updates
+* Firebase Database structure updates--now users only get data they need from the database instead of a dump
-* Top K Value Dropdown Realtime Updates
+* Top K Value Dropdown updates in real time
-* A New Dropdown of Specific Subfield in the Amplitude Graph Page
+* Users can now add a specific subfield to the graph in both the amplitude and pie graphs
-* Added a Pie Chart Alert - When there is no 'by-year' info
+* Added a Pie Chart Alert when there is no 'by-year' info
 * UI Beautification
 ### Bug Fixes
 * Fixed issues in the Pie Chart Title